andmatei/django-task-app/README.md

 2. Start the development server with ``python manage.py runserver``.

-3. Visit the admin page to configure a password for accessing all the functionalities of the website.
+3. Some functionalities of the website (such as the dashboard and all CRUD operations for tasks) are protected by a password (without the need for a username).
+To set this up, visit the admin page to configure a password.
 Create a user with the username ``user`` and the chosen password.

 3. Visit ``/`` for the landing page.
 The other pages are protected by the chosen password.